AnKosteck/ansible-cluster/roles/README.md

 The *compute* tasks first disables *firewalld* (since compute nodes should be localized anyways and firewalld may consume some ressources or block applications) and then installs [Ganglia](http://ganglia.sourceforge.net/) ( *gmond* only) from mirrored repos (please look at [gmond.conf](compute/templates/gmond.conf))

 ## frontend
-This role is the start for every cluster and sets up the management or *frontend* node. *Hexa* only supports RHEL 7.X based distributions.
+This role is the start for every cluster and sets up the management or *frontend* node. *ansible-cluster* only supports RHEL 7.X based distributions.
 The frontend role includes of course many tasks:
 * At first the [epel](https://fedoraproject.org/wiki/EPEL) repository is activated on the frontend
 * Then *kvm* gets installed on the frontend (support for *kvm* on every node is planned in the future) so that VM's may be set up on the frontend (like the webserver)
   * At first kvm is installed from the official repos